drszabodavid/playstationtimetracker_backend/README.md

   - Lombok
   - JSON Web Token

-Currently playtime is also modified so it counts hours instead of millisecond for testing purposes.
+Currently playtime is modified so it counts hours instead of millisecond for testing purposes.

 This repo contains the backend part of the application.
 The frontend can be found here : https://github.com/drszabodavid/playstationtimetracker